 At the Law Offices of Stacy Sabatini, Esq. we work hard to help families reach custody agreements and parenting plans that help keep the family united while going through a post-split transition.
-To find out more about our custody and other family law services, contact us today for your free initial consultation either online at www.sskfamilylaw.com or via email online here.
+To find out more about our custody and other family law services, contact us today for your initial consultation either online at www.sskfamilylaw.com or via email online here.

 From our New City, New York office, we proudly represent New York families in Rockland, Orange, and Westchester counties.